Are you looking for the best cooling mattress topper, mattress pad or cooling comforter?

 The BedJet cooling system responds quickly to a change in settings.
 It takes about one minute to cool the bed down or to make it toasty warm.

 This unit is also very quiet: you’ll barely hear it, thanks to the patented acoustic damping technology.

-The BedJet V2 is designed to work with all bed sizes.
+The BedJet is designed to work with all bed sizes.
 We use the dual-zone setup on our king sized master bed.

-To set it up, you place the main unit under the bed and install the hose under your blanket or top sheet.
+To set it up, you place the main unit under the bed and install the hose under your blanket using the included top sheet.
 It works with all kinds of beds including adjustable beds.

 If only one side of your bed has a temperature control problem, then you can buy an AirComforter sheet with the single-zone system.
 It provides a faster and more even distribution of air.

 The BedJet costs $399 per heating/cooling zone (side of bed).

 As a nice touch, the BedJet also comes with an integrated essential oil diffuser that disperses your favorite essential oils to improve the smell in your room, which can also help you sleep.

 Another cool feature is the Biorhythm Sleep Technology that lets you program the unit to deliver different specific temperatures during different hours of the night, to match the needs of your body as you cycle in and out of REM sleep.